SynthLauncher/.github/profile/README.md

 In this page you will find all our projects.
 We are fully dedicated to FOSS so feel free to check out our code yourself!
 You can also contribute at no cost :)

-We are not affiliated with Mojang AB, Microsoft Corporation, and their affiliates.
+We are not affiliated with Mojang AB, Microsoft Corporation, and/or their affiliates.
 ## 👨‍💻 Contributors
 - [@STierProgrammer](https://github.com/stierprogrammer)
 - [@Safi](https://github.com/safiworks)